 The Managing Director and Chief Financial Officer received an increase of 8.9% and 10.9% in their Total Fixed Remuneration to US\$481,136 (A\$650,000) and US\$287,752 (A\$388,725) to reflect the growth and increasing complexity of the Company.
-Based on Crichton & Associates' independent external remuneration benchmark assessment, the prior year's fixed remuneration was below the median of comparable company CEOs and CFOs.
+Based on Crichton and Associates independent external remuneration benchmark assessment, the prior year's fixed remuneration was below the median of comparable company CEOs and CFOs.
 No fixed remuneration increase was provided to any other executive KMP.

-Short Term Incentives (STI)
+(ii) Short Term Incentives (STI)

-QUESTION RESPONSE What is the STI?
+Question Response What is the STI?
 The STI is the annual cash component of the "at-risk" reward opportunity, based predominantly on a mix of Company, operational and individual targets.
 The purpose is to link the achievement of the Company's annual targets with the remuneration received by the responsible executive KMP.
 STI looks to reward exceptional performance and hence stretch targets are set to achieve maximum STI.
 When is the STI paid?
 The STI is calculated based on a financial year and the resulting value of the STI will be paid in September 2016 to all eligible participants who satisfied specific performance measures and hurdles set for FY2016 following the assessment process.

-QUESTION RESPONSE How does the Company's STI structure support achievement of the Company's strategy?
-The STI strengthens the link between pay and performance.
-Annual targets are established by reference to the Company's strategy of: growth through discovery, acquisition and development, operations that meet performance targets, optimisation of shareholder value and adherence to core values.
-How are the performance conditions determined?
-At the beginning of each financial year, a number of critical tasks linked to the Company's strategy, including financial and non-financial measures of performance, are identified.
+How does the The STI strengthens the link between pay and performance.
+Annual targets Company's STI structure are established by reference to the Company's strategy of: growth support achievement of through discovery, acquisition and development, operations that meet the Company's performance targets, optimisation of shareholder value and adherence to strategy? core values.
+How are the performance At the beginning of each financial year, a number of critical tasks linked to conditions determined? the Company's strategy, including financial and non-financial measures of performance, are identified.
 The extent to which those targets are achieved determines the amount of STI paid.

 Is a portion of STI deferred?
 Has the Board considered proposing claw-back provisions?
 No. At this stage, the Board does not consider it appropriate to defer a portion of the STI.
 This is because key performance indicators are largely objective.
 However, the matter is considered on an annual basis.
 For similar reasons, the Board has thus far considered it unnecessary to include any claw-back arrangements.
-What were the performance conditions under the STI for executive KMP in FY2016?
-The STI performance hurdles (and weighting %) for FY2016 are set out in the table below for the applicable KMP.
-Chief Executive Officer/Managing Director - Richard Seville Chief Financial Officer/Joint Company Secretary - Neil Kaplan General Counsel/Joint Company Secretary - Rick Anthon Mr Alex Losada was not eligible for an STI in FY2016.
-How are actual results measured against the performance hurdles?
-For each performance hurdle the Remuneration Committee assesses the actual performance against the set targets and allocates the achieved percentage.
+Miles Constant 3 What were the The STI performance hurdles (and weighting %) for FY2016 are set out in performance conditions the table below for the applicable KMP. under the STI for Chief Executive Officer/Managing Director - Richard Seville executive KMP in FY2016?
+Chief Financial Officer / Joint Company Secretary - Neil Kaplan General Counsel / Joint Company Secretary - Rick Anthon Mr Alex Losada was not eligible for a STI in FY2016.
+How are actual results For each performance hurdle the Remuneration Committee assesses the measured against the actual performance against the set targets and allocates the achieved performance hurdles? percentage.
 Further information is provided in the table below.

-WEIGHTING % STI PERFORMANCE CONDITIONS RICHARD SEVILLE NEIL KAPLAN RICK ANTHON OLAROZ - Achieve a defined OPEX unit cost for the period Jan'16 to Jun'16 22.5% 17.5% 35% OLAROZ - Produce a defined number of tonnes of Lithium Carbonate during FY2015 22.5% 17.5% 35% Borax Argentina S.A. - EBITDA 10% 7.5% 15% Borax Argentina S.A. - Optimisation Project 10% 7.5% 15% Discretionary 1 35% 50% - Total 100% 100% 100%
+Weighting % STI Performance Conditions Richard Seville Neil Kaplan Rick Anthon OLAROZ - Achieve a defined OPEX unit cost for the period Jan' 16 to Jun' 16 22.5% 17.5% 35% OLAROZ - Produce a defined number of tonnes of Lithium Carbonate during FY2015 22.5% 17.5% 35% BORAX Argentina - EBITDA 10% 7.5% 15% BORAX Argentina - Optimisation Project 10% 7.5% 15% Discretionary 1 35% 50% - Total 100% 100% 100%

-^{1.} The relatively high discretionary component is due to the highly dynamic nature of the business and performance expectations at this stage of the Company's development.
+1 The relatively high discretionary component is due to the highly dynamic nature of the business and performance expectations at this stage of the Company's development.

-Long Term Incentives (LTI)
+(iii) Long Term Incentives (LTI)